 Before rushing out and stocking up on chemical DPC and other tools, it’s best to be sure on the course of action you need to take.
 If you’ve checked everything and still can’t determine the exact cause of the problem, and aren’t confident in tackling the issue yourself, what’s the next step?

 A surveyor will be able to conduct an investigation and discover the cause.
 They’ll also advise on a course of action and provide a ball-park guide-price, thus avoiding any potentially unnecessary and extensive work.
 At this point, you can then contact a professional to complete the work required.

 The table below provides an insight into the type of costs you could be facing for the more common problems and resolutions regarding rising and penetrating damp.
 The data shows costs for soil excavation and laying any external surfaces, new DPC, and silicone injection into the walls.

 Prices sourced from homeadviceguide.com and will vary depending on your location within the country as well as the size of your property and the work required.

-Problem: Ground level higher than existing damp proof course
+Problem: Ground level higher than the existing damp proof course

 |Ground excavation — one wall||Terraced||£200|